 Accidents will happen.
 However, we can easily cause greater damage by quickly interacting with the activity that caused us pain in the first place.
 Eliminating the cause may seem like a no-brainer.
 Yet, we often have favorite activities with which we feel we cannot part!
 Avoiding re-injury is key for long-term recovery.

-Injury from Accidents
+Injury from accidents

 Questions to Ask Yourself Regarding Possible Medical Care